HOLY Trinity CE Primary School was taken over by aliens as youngsters and teachers dressed up to celebrate a term of space themed fun.

 “We have had aliens writing to the children from their planets and the children have been writing back.”

-Each term the 90 reception children focus on a different exciting theme, last term the theme focused on Ella the Elephant and Growly Bear and next term the theme is called ‘trip trap’ and focuses on journeys.
+Each term the 90 reception children focus on a different exciting theme, last term the theme focused on Ella the Elephant and Growly Bear and next term the theme is called ‘trip trap’ and focuses

 HOLY Trinity School has been on the present site as separate Infant and Junior Schools since 1953.